Amsterdam/signals-frontend/docs/adr/0003-graphql-layer-between-backend-frontend.md

 ## Backend

-- logic: All logic should be placed in service files, so they could be used in GraphQL resolvers, and maybe in the future by REST controllers when needed, for example: departments/departments.service.ts
+- logic: All logic should be placed in service files, so they could be used in GraphQL resolvers, and maybe in the future by REST controllers when needed, for example: roles/roles.service.ts
-- graphql queries/mutations: GraphqQL queries and mutations should live in resolvers, for example: departments/departments.resolver.ts
+- graphql queries/mutations: GraphqQL queries and mutations should live in resolvers, for example: roles/roles.resolver.ts

 ## Frontend

-- queries/mutations: GraphQL queries and mutations should live in one central place, for example: src/graphql/departments.queries.js and src/graphql/departments.mutations.js or src/graphql/departments.graphql.js
+- queries/mutations: GraphQL queries and mutations should live in one central place, for example: src/graphql/roles.queries.js and src/graphql/roles.mutations.js or src/graphql/roles.graphql.js

 # Proof of Concept

 Since this proposal is quite big it would be smart to start with a proof of concept with strict requirements, here is a possible list of requirements:

-- The POC should expose one full endpoint of our current API through GraphQL (departments)
+- The POC should expose one full endpoint of our current API through GraphQL (roles)
 - The POC should generate interfaces/API reference/types/GraphQL definitions fully automated
-- The POC should not take longer then 3 full working days to setup
 - The POC focuses on the GraphQL backend implementation but the frontend should implement at least one query and two mutations on the frontend
 - The POC will have the test boiler plate in place
 - The POC will have simple and concise documentation about how it has been setup
-- The POC won't use authentication to keep it simple